-- Provider(s) must demonstrate that employees hired to provide Outreach services have adequate knowledge of local primary care sites and agencies that provide supportive services, and are able to appropriately assist eligible people living with HIV in accessing these services. - Outreach services should be conducted for six months following the Ryan White Part B eligibility expiration.
-After six months the case should be closed. - o Providers should work with SHHP's Linkage to Care Program to facilitate coordination and/or hand-off of case upon closure.
+- Outreach Services must meet the Ryan White Part B Requirements to Participate as outlined in this document and consistent with special provisions outlined in HRSA HIV/AIDS Bureau Policy 16-02. - Provider(s) must demonstrate that employees hired to provide Outreach services have adequate knowledge of local primary care sites and agencies that provide supportive services, and are able to appropriately assist eligible people living with HIV in accessing these services. - Outreach services should be conducted for six months following the Ryan White Part B eligibility expiration.
+After six months the case should be closed. - Providers should work with SHHP's Linkage to Care Program to facilitate coordination and/or hand-off of case upon closure.

 18 Standard Measure 18.1 Staff Credentials/Training Expectations 18.1.A Agencies must demonstrate that employees hired to provide Outreach Services have adequate knowledge of local primary care sites and other supportive service agencies, and are able to appropriately assist eligible people with HIV in accessing these services.
 Resumes, or applications must be kept on file.
-18.2 ion Requirements 18.2.A Agencies must have adequate consent to follow up with clients to perform outreach services.
+18.2 Documentat ion Requirements 18.2.A Agencies must have adequate consent to follow up with clients to perform outreach services.
 Documented in client file.
 18.2.B Client will be considered discharged upon successful referral to case management provider or primary care provider.
 With client consent, documentation of client contact with case management or primary medical care.
 OR Written note indicating that client expressly refused referral services.
 OR At least 4 documented follow-up attempts in CAREWare.
 18.2.C Any client may utilize this service regardless of their eligibility for other services.
 Documented in provider policies.

 18.2.D Outreach activities may be conducted for up to 6 months after the client's eligibility has expired.
-After 6 months the case should be closed and handed off to SHHP Linkage to Care Program, as appropriate.
-Documented in client file.
+Afte 6 months the case should be closed and handed off to SHHP Linkage to Care Program, as appropriate.
+Documented in client file. -- ----------------------------